Police presence strong at Polish pride march in wake of violence

 Marek Jedraszewski, one of Poland’s most senior Catholics, earlier this month compared gay rights campaigners to Poland’s former communist rulers in a sermon given to mark the 75th anniversary of the Warsaw uprising.

+On Saturday, around three thousand people gathered in Cracow to express support for Jedraszewski, a Cracow police spokesman told Reuters.

+Senior PiS members of parliament, including the deputy speakers of both the senate and parliament, were among those praying outside the Cracow Curia, private broadcaster Radio Zet said.

-Hundreds gathered in Warsaw in front of the apostolic nunciature this week to protest against Jedraszewski’s comments and demand his resignation.
-(Reporting by Joanna Plucinska and Alicja Ptak; Editing by Stephen Powell)
+Earlier this week, hundreds gathered in Warsaw in front of the apostolic nunciature to protest against Jedraszewski’s comments and demand his resignation.

+Reporting by Joanna Plucinska and Alicja Ptak; Editing by Stephen Powell, Kirsten Donovan